Fishtaco2006/5-Unique-Lighting-Tricks-To-Transfom-Your-Dark-World/docs/lighting-colliders-audio/lighting-tricks.md

 ### 🔄 Texture Rotation
 - Rotates the sky dome around the Y-axis.
-- Useful for positioning the sun or moon.
+- Useful for positioning object in the sky.

 ### ☀️ Exposure
 - Controls the overall brightness of the environment.